Croatia–Israel relations: Economic relations

 Economic cooperation between Croatia and Israel is good and increasing.
 In 2014, Croatia exported to Israel goods worth $33.3 million and imported from it goods worth $22.4 million.
 Israeli investors have invested hundreds of millions of dollars intro Croatia so far.
 Two main projects of Israeli investors are Project Teva-Pliva worth $200 million and Project golf park in Dubrovnik.

 In 2011, 35,000 Israeli tourists visited Croatia.
 However, it is believed that the number is much higher because many Israelis don't use their Israeli passports for traveling, but rather the ones of another state whose citizenship they also hold.
 Croats are common pilgrims in Israel.
 In 2017, Croatia was visited by 56,952 Israelis who made 142,400 overnight stays.

 Croatian Israeli Business Club is a Croatian organization whose main goal is enhancement and promotion of business relations between Croatia and Israel.

-Country comparison

-Embassies

-The Embassy of Croatia is located in Tel Aviv, Israel.
-The Embassy of Israel is located in Zagreb, Croatia.